Ethan Carter III: Return to WWE (2018–2020)

 EC3 was drafted to the Raw brand as part of the Superstar Shake-up.
 In a dark match before the April 9 episode of SmackDown, EC3 was managed by Drake Maverick.
 However, Vince McMahon was reported to have disliked the match, so the partnership was not brought to television.
 Following that, he was mainly used in comedic roles, including being among the group of undercard wrestlers that competed for WWE 24/7 Championship.
 EC3 competed in the 51-man battle royal at Super ShowDown on June 7, his only main card pay-per-view appearance of the year, but he was the first competitor eliminated and the match was ultimately won by Mansoor.
 On the June 24 episode of Raw, EC3 pinned 24/7 Champion Cedric Alexander, to claim his first championship within the company, but quickly dropped it to R-Truth seconds later following a distraction by Carmella.
 EC3 would win the 24/7 Championship three more times in September, trading it back and forth with R-Truth across several house shows, becoming a four-time champion.
 In doing so EC3 has the most 24/7 title reigns that has not lasted longer than a full day.
 In November, it was reported that EC3 was injured with a concussion.
-On April 15, 2020, EC3 was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.
+On April 15, 2020, EC3 was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic, ending his second tenure of two years with the company.